-DAY 6 - Climb Lion's Rock at sunrise; drive to Kandy
+DAY 4 - Climb Lion's Rock at sunrise.
+Drive to Kandy

 An early start this morning as we plan to climb Sigiriya Rock ahead of the crowds and whilst it is cool.
-The ruins of this 5th century 'Sky Fortress' are one of Sri Lanka's major attractions, a stupendous sight to behold and a feat of consummate engineering skill.
+The ruins of this 5th century 'sky Fortress\ are one of Sri Lanka's major attractions, a stupendous sight to behold and a feat of consummate engineering skill.
 Built in just seven years as a fortified palace to protect the reign of merciless King Kassapa, who had assassinated his father and deposed his brother, it is seen as one of the world's best preserved examples of ancient urban planning.
 Unfortunately for the king, despite its impregnable reputation, he was defeated here by his brother after a reign of just 18 years.
 A switchback series of steps and steel stairways ascend to the top.
 Halfway up, tucked beneath a sheltering overhang of rock, are the famous frescoes - the Sigiriya Damsels, their colours still glowing.
-Before our final ascent to the summit, we pass between a set of enormous lion paws carved out of the rock - all that remain of an ancient gateway that gave Sigiriya, the 'Lion Rock', its name.
+Before our final ascent to the summit, we pass between a set of enormous lion paws carved out of the rock - all that remain of an ancient gateway that gave Sigiriya, the \ Lion Rock\, its name.
 Once at the 200 meter summit, magnificent views can be enjoyed of the surrounding jungle and countryside.
 This afternoon, a two-hour drive takes us to Kandy.
-En route, we stop to visit the woodcarving centre at Naula and a spice garden.
+On arrival the time is free to explore this historic town.
+Perhaps visit the Temple of the Tooth, situated on the shore of the lake or take a short tuk tuk ride out to the Peradeniya Botanical Gardens which alongside beautiful displays of Sri Lanka's finest flowers is home to thousands of flying foxes.